digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 ---

-2 min

 Source: https://www.clir.org/wp-content/uploads/sites/6/pub87.pdf

-Funded by the DLF, the Making of America II (MOA2) Project served as a testbed for establishing archival standards around digital object description, access, and tools.
+Funded by the DLF, the Making of America II (MOA2) Project served as a testbed for establishing archival standards around data object description, access, and tools.
 The project’s final report states that these efforts were important “...to develop standards for creating and encoding digital representations of archival objects (for example, a digitized photograph or a digital representation of a book or diary)”.
 Further, the report states, that “If tools are to be developed that work with digitized archival objects across distributed repositories, these objects will require some form of standardization”.

 The report put forth a recommendation for what it referred to as Standard Generalized Markup Language (SGML) that served as the basis for the Metadata Encoding and Transmission Standard (METS) standard widely used across digital repositories today.
-Additionally, the project put forth object modeling frameworks, which result in being able to produce complex digital objects (e.g. a book = one object made up of many image files)
+Additionally, the project put forth object modeling frameworks, which result in being able to produce complex data objects (e.g. a book = one object made up of many image files)

  __National Digital Information Infrastructure and Preservation Program (NDIIPP)   established by the Library of Congress.
-This leads to the development of programs such as    __Lots of Copies Keep Stuff Safe   (LOCKSS).
+This leads to the development of programs such as __Lots of Copies Keep Stuff Safe (LOCKSS)__.

 ---

-1 min

 We’ve made it to the 2000s!